PRESENTATION ONE: “WRITING AND PUBLISHING AT ANY AGE”

 This presentation is appropriate for all ages and has been especially popular in Oklahoma History classrooms, as well as English Literature classrooms studying THE GRAPES OF WRATH.

-Through November 2019, I will be scheduling a limited number of no-cost 30-minute Q&A Skype or FaceTime visits with classrooms.
+Due to COVID-19, I am offering a limited number of FREE Q&A-style Zoom, Google Meets, Skype, or FaceTime visits with classrooms through November 2020.
 The format for these visits is informal, and is meant to be an opportunity for students to have face-time with an author to ask those burning questions they’ve been dying to ask.